 TOEFL: Required if you have not graduated from a college or university in which all instruction is conducted in English.
 Please send scores to school code 9828.
 Your official score report must be received by the application deadline.

-Transcript Evaluation: International transcripts must be evaluated by a professional agency accredited by the National Association of Credential Evaluation Services (NACES).
+Transcript Evaluation: International transcripts must be evaluated by the World Education Services (WES).
 Evaluations should include a course-by-course analysis indicating the type of degree received, the U.S. equivalency of the degree, the graduation date, and a cumulative grade point average.
 Please be sure to upload all evaluations to your online application.
 The transcript evaluation must be received by the application deadline, as original transcripts from your international university cannot be used in place of the transcript evaluation.

 Nursing Credential Evaluation: If you have a nursing credential from outside the United States, you will need to have your credentials evaluated.
 Please visit CGFNS International, Inc. to obtain an evaluation.